 Are archived channels able to be synced in Onna?

-Yes, archived slack channels (private or public) that are still available via the api would sync unless the data has moved passed the retention setting.
+Yes, archived slack channels (private or public) that are still available via the API would sync unless the data has moved past the retention setting.
 However, deleted channels in Slack are not able to be synced.

 - Public channels

 Why do I see different dates within the Slack conversation?

 If the Slack conversation has edits or deletions that happened after the original conversation date, the different date and time correspond with when the edit or deletion occurred.

 How can I identify the custodian to my files in my Slack Enterprise export?

 For channel-based collections, the export CSV will have the users in the RelatedUsers_List of related users field.
 For custodian-based collections, the export CSV will populate custodian values into Origin_List of users collected for the field.